-A. Different types of datasets generated both in geospatial and non-spatial form by Ministries / Departments shall be classified as shareable data and non-shareable data.
+A. Different types of datasets generated both in geospatial and non-spatial form by Ministries/ Departments shall be classified as shareable data and non-shareable data.

-The derived statistics like national accounts statistics, indicators like price index, databases from census and surveys are the types of data produced by a statistical mechanism.
+The derived statistics like national accounts statistics, indicators like price index, databases from census and surveys are the types of data produced by a statistical mechanism e.g. Transactional and MIS Systems Data, which can be used in a row-column format.
 However, the geospatial data consists primarily of satellite data, maps, etc. In such a mechanism, it becomes important to maintain standards in respect of metadata, data layout and data access policy.